FrederikBertelsen/TypstTemplateITU/README.md

    - The sections are split into files for organization (see the `sections` folder)
    - you can include new sections by adding them to the [`main.typ`](main.typ) file

+> [!NOTE]
+> You can enable dark mode if you prefer while you're working.

 ## Get Started with Typst